 The EES asserts "high level of consistency with planning policies," particularly Clause 19 (Infrastructure)28.
 However, this claim is undermined by the EES's explicit acknowledgment that the Project "arguably conflicts with the purpose of Clause 14.01-1S which is to 'protect the state's agricultural base by preserving productive farmland'"29.
 While the EES attempts to justify this conflict by invoking Clause 71.02-3 (Integrated decision making) to prioritize "net community benefit," this is a direct admission of non-compliance with a core planning policy30.
 This "balance" argument appears to be a post-hoc justification for a chosen route significantly impacting agricultural land, potentially eroding detailed land use planning frameworks and suggesting reduced emphasis on agricultural impact avoidance during route determination31.
 This represents a high risk for long-term agricultural resource protection in Victoria32.

 Selective adherence to regulatory principles is also evident in the EES's treatment of residential setbacks33.
-The Moorabool Shire Council's High Voltage Transmission Line Setback Policy (2021) recommends a 300-meter setback for 220-500kV lines34.
+The Moorabool Shire Council's High Voltage Transmission Line Setback Policy (2021) recommends a 300-metre setback for 220-500kV lines34.
 The EES dismisses this policy as "not a 'seriously entertained' planning policy" without robust justification35.
-Similarly, the Australian Energy Infrastructure Commissioner's (AEIC) 2021 Annual Report recommended a 300-meter setback for 500kV lines, which the EES dismisses as "aspirational and... not workable and are not feasible"36.
+Similarly, the Australian Energy Infrastructure Commissioner's (AEIC) 2021 Annual Report recommended a 300-metre setback for 500kV lines, which the EES dismisses as "aspirational and... not workable and are not feasible"36.
 This pattern of dismissing local government policy and independent expert recommendations, especially when conflicting with project design, represents a clear failure to genuinely consider best practices for protecting residential amenity, directly contradicting the EES objective to "minimise... adverse effects... to affected and neighbouring landholders"37.
-This selective adherence implies project prioritization of design convenience over best practices, signaling a
+This selective adherence implies project prioritization of design convenience over best practices, signalling a

 high risk of insufficient minimization efforts for sensitive receptors38.